labianchin/12factor-en_US/presentation.md

 Maximize robustness with fast startup and graceful shutdown

 - .hidden[ App’s processes are disposable: ] Can be started or stopped at a moment’s notice
-- Strive to maximize robustness with fast startup and graceful shutdown
+- Maximize robustness with fast startup and graceful shutdown
-- Processes shut down gracefully when they receive a SIGTERM signal from the process manager
+- Gracefully shut down when receiving a SIGTERM signal
-- Processes should also be robust against sudden death
+- Processes should be robust against sudden death

 .hidden[
 - Crash-only software